Winnie the Witch: Television series

 Winnie the Witch was adopted into a British animated children's television series titled "Winnie and Wilbur".
-The first two episodes of the series, following the adventures of witch Winnie, and her black cat Wilbur, debuted on Discovery Kids in Latin America on 17 December 2016, and on Milkshake! in the United Kingdom on 24 December.
-The first season was set for 52 11-minute episodes, but only two episodes were aired.
+The first two episodes of the series, following the adventures of witch Winnie (voiced by Katy Brand), and her black cat Wilbur (voiced by Bill Bailey), debuted on Discovery Kids in Latin America on 17 December 2016, and on Milkshake! in the United Kingdom on 24 December.
+The first season was set for 52 11-minute episodes, but only two episodes were aired before its cancellation.